ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 docker pull ddev/ddev-dbserver-mariadb-10.5:v1.23.1
 ```

-However, there are many uses of DDEV where the PHP code on the `ddev-webserver` uses either the `mysql`/`mariadb` client or the `mysqldump`/`mariadb-dump` clients to manipulate the database.
+However, there are many uses of DDEV where the PHP code on the `ddev-webserver` uses either the `mysql`/`mariadb` or the `mysqldump`/`mariadb-dump` client to manipulate the database.
 Drupal's `drush` and Craft CMS's database dump techniques do this, along with WordPress `wp-cli` database dumps.
 These situation can fail in DDEV v1.23.1 because the version of the client on `ddev-webserver` is the one widely available on Debian/Ubuntu, which is an older version of the MariaDB client.

 ## DDEV v1.23.2